Urban-Analytics/RAMP-UA/microsim/README.md

 ## Testing

-The tests are being implemented in the `microsim.test_microsim_model.py` script.
-These need some serious development.
+All tests are contained in the top level [./tests](../tests/) directory.
+These include tests for the OpenCL model.